pmean/build-website/text/06/ColorsForR.md

 author: Steve Simon
 source: http://www.pmean.com/06/ColorsForR.html
 date: 2006-06-28
+categories:
-categories: Blog post
+- Blog post
+tags:
+- Graphical display
-tags: Graphical display, R software
+- R software
 output: html_document
 ---
-**[StATS]:** **Colors for R graphs (June 28, 2006)**
+**[StATS]:** **Colors for R graphs (June 28
+- 2006)**

 I tend to use color sparingly in graphs because most of my graphs end up in black and white in the final production.
+Even on my web pages
+- which
+appear in color
-Even on my web pages, which appear in color, I try to avoid too much use of color because I often print these pages on a black and white printer.
+- I try to avoid too much use of color because I often print these pages on a black and white printer.

+So when I did end up using color in a graph
+- it was often done rather
+haphazardly.
+In R
+- for example
-So when I did end up using color in a graph, it was often done rather haphazardly.
-In R, for example, you can control the color of lines, points, and text by inserting the argument col=x into the appropriate function.
-So for example, the code
+- you can control the color of lines, points
+- and text by inserting the argument col=x into the appropriate function.
+So for example
+- the code

 `plot(x,y,type="n")   text(x[g==0],y[g==0],"C",col=2)   text(x[g==1],y[g==1],"T",col=3)`